-Oracle reported dismal fourth-quarter 2014 results with both
+Oracle reported dismal first-quarter 2015 results with both

 earnings and revenues missing the Zacks Consensus Estimate.

-However, management provided positive guidance for the first
+However, management provided positive guidance for the second

 quarter.
 The company's growth prospects in SaaS, PaaS and Big Data

-increasing mix of lower-margin IaaS will hurt profitability.
-We
+lower-margin IaaS will hurt profitability.
+We believe that Oracle's

-believe that Oracle's cloud and hardware business will continue to
+cloud and hardware business will continue to face stiff

-face stiff competition, a major headwind in the long run.
-We, thus,
+competition, a major headwind over the long run.
+We, thus, maintain

-maintain our neutral recommendation and set a price target of
+our neutral recommendation and set a price target of $44.00.

-Redwood City, Calif.-based Oracle Corp (ORCL) was founded in
+Redwood City, CA-based Oracle Corp.
+(ORCL) was founded in 1977

 enterprise-grade database, middleware and application software